mpdairy/elm-frontier/README.md

 without the use of developer-specified encoders/decoders.

-Since `toJson`, `fromJson`, and `call` each return a `Task`, they can be easily chained together with other `Task`s using `Task.andThen`.
+Since `toJson`, `fromJson`, and `call` each return a `Task`, they can be chained together with other `Task`s using `Task.andThen`.
 For example, `fromJson` could be chained after a call to `Http.getString` to convert Json from a REST Api.